 Browse our selection of garden ideas for Hardiness Zone 9 and create the garden of your dreams!

 Simple but stunning, this Mediterranean duo includes two spectacular Agave hybrids.
 Imagine how gorgeous this duo becomes when backlit by the sun in early morning or late afternoon!

-Glowing in the last hours of the day, the small polka-dotted pads of Opuntia microdasys (Bunny Ears) warm up to a golden color, transforming this water-wise border into a Mediterranean paradise.
-Terrific at adding texture, color and shape to the landscape, all these plants look good year-round, are deer resistant, drought tolerant and some have even won the prestigious Award of Garden Merit of the Royal Horticultural Society.
+Glowing in the last hours of the day, the small polka-dotted pads of Opuntia microdasys (Bunny Ears) turn a golden color, transforming this water-wise border into a Mediterranean paradise.
+Terrific at adding texture, color, and shape to the landscape, all these plants look good year-round, are deer resistant, and drought tolerant and some have even won the prestigious Award of Garden Merit of the Royal Horticultural Society.

 Easy to re-create in your garden, this planting is care-free and uses little water.

 Set your garden border ablaze for weeks from midsummer to fall with 3 outstanding plants: Crocosmia, Dahlia and Canna.

 A long-lasting summer border with just a few ingredients for a captivating result.

 Here is a charming plant combination that can be enjoyed for weeks and is fairly easy to replicate at home.
 It combines the cheerful and sometimes unusual blossoms of Alliums, Garden Pinks, Sage and Wallflowers for a color explosion from late spring to late summer.
 Add a few Stonecrops (Sedums) to extend the color fireworks into fall!